 Ideally, digital device experience should be analyzed in the context of the capabilities and primary objectives of its subcomponent technologies, such as:

 The integration of these technologies helps organizations gain an in-depth view into customer experience and how it impacts the business.

-Based on Gartner estimates, adoption of such technologies is expected to see a surge in the coming years.
+Based on Gartner estimates, the adoption of such technologies is expected to see a surge in the coming years.

 Investment on DEM in 2020 is expected to be between $600 million and $800 million, with a five-year CAGR of approximately 10%.

-End user activity monitoring is critical in understanding performance bottlenecks and improving overall productivity.
+End-user activity monitoring is critical in understanding performance bottlenecks and improving overall productivity.
 A real-time user activity tracking mechanism can help organizations immensely in detecting and resolving IT issues proactively.
 In addition, it can reduce the Mean Time to Resolution (MTTR) for organizations and improve employee experience significantly.